 Polyurethane Market Analysis by Mordor Intelligence

-The polyurethane market stood at USD 87.48 billion in 2025 and is projected to reach USD 113.84 billion by 2030, expanding at a 5.36% CAGR during 2025-2030.
+The polyurethane market size is estimated at USD 87.48 billion in 2025 and is projected to reach USD 113.84 billion by 2030, expanding at a 5.36% CAGR during 2025-2030.
 This solid growth is anchored in the material’s broad adoption across construction, automotive, furniture, and electronics, each valuing polyurethane’s insulation, lightweighting, and durability advantages.
 Asia-Pacific’s 46% revenue lead—supported by large-scale capacity additions in China and robust petrochemical investments in India—continues to tilt global supply toward the region.
 The building sector sustains baseline volume through stricter energy codes, while automotive producers accelerate demand for advanced polyurethane composites to lower vehicle weight and boost fuel efficiency.
 Innovation momentum is reinforced by investments in bio-based polyols, closed-loop recycling technologies, and low-VOC coatings that reduce lifecycle emissions and regulatory exposure.
-Even amid MDI/TDI price swings and upcoming trade investigations, the polyurethane market benefits from entrenched value-chain integration and a growing roster of sustainability-driven applications.
+Even amid MDI/TDI price swings and upcoming trade investigations, the polyurethane benefits from entrenched value-chain integration and a growing roster of sustainability-driven applications.

 Key Report Takeaways